 Regulation of Discharges - Under the Water (Northern Ireland) Order 1999, the consent of DAERA is required to discharge any trade or sewage effluent to any waterway, or any water contained in underground strata.
 This includes effluent from any commercial, industrial or domestic premises.
-For more information Telephone 028 9262 3127.
+For more information contact the Consents Team.

 Abstraction and Impoundment Licensing - In order to protect plants, animals and to manage the use of this resource, the licensing of abstractions and impoundments is necessary.
-For more information Telephone 028 9263 3482.
+For more information contact the Abstraction & Impoundment Licensing Team.